themeteorchef/writing-an-api/writing-an-api.md

 Almost identical to our `initApiKey` method from our signup flow, but with one small difference.
 Because we want to update an existing API key, we first want to look up the key in the database by the user's ID and _then_ set the key.
 Cool!
 With this in place, our user can click and confirm the regeneration on the client and get a fresh key in the input field we set up.
 Party!

-Things are lookin great!
+Things are looking great!
 We're ready to rock on implementing our actual API.
 We'll start by setting up the structure of our API so working on it is a little easier.

 ### Setting up our API

-_How_ we structure our API is just as important the functionality that API provides.
+_How_ we structure our API is just as important as the functionality that API provides.
 Technically speaking, our API is just another interface into our application, albeit not visual.
 Just like a graphical interface, though, we need to be considerate of how our API is organized because:

 1. It makes it easier for our users to interact with.
 2. It makes it easier for _us_ to maintain and expand.